moryachok/snippets/chef/README.md

 # Chef resources

-file - manage/create files on the node cookbook_file - copy a file from a cookbook files/ dir to the node remote_file - transfer a file to the node from remote location
+* file - manage/create files on the node
+* cookbook_file - copy a file from a cookbook files/ dir to the node
+* remote_file - transfer a file to the node from remote location

+# Running Tests

+* `chef exec rspec` - running unit tests from the cookbooks/{cookbook name} root folder
+* `chef exec rspec {path to specific test file}` - you can also run any specific unit test
+* `chef exec rspec --color -fd` - enhancing the output readabilitys